A couple months after my first baby was born, I decided it was time to get back into shape.

 Walk up the stairs.
 Walk in nature.
 Grab an umbrella, bundle up, and walk in the rain.
 Put one foot in front of the other… and just go.

 If you’re a runner, this is a great way to ease back into it.
 Much to your dismay, you may need to wear a panty liner if your bladder is a little leaky, which is oh-so-common (less common for C-Section moms).
 In fact, most women experience some incontinence after a vaginal delivery, especially if you had a big baby.
-This is due to damage to your pelvic floor muscles and it’s nothing to be ashamed of, but it does warrant its own newsletter.
+This is due to damage to your pelvic floor muscles and it’s nothing to be ashamed of.

 The Buddy System

-Find a mom buddy to walk, hike, dance, stretch, and (hopefully) laugh the weight off with you (and the baby you’re wearing or pushing).
-DIT (doing it together) can be more fun than DIY (doing it yourself) – especially now that so many of us are vaccinated and we know how safe it is to be outdoors, this is such a great option.
+If you can and you’re comfortable with it, find a mom buddy to walk, hike, dance, stretch, and (hopefully) laugh the weight off with you (and the baby you’re wearing or pushing).
+DIT (doing it together) can be more fun than DIY (doing it yourself).

 Being accountable to someone else’s schedule and time might force you to actually do the work.
 It’s easy for me to blow off myself (and my workout), but less so when someone else is depending on me.
 Remember also that moms can be the biggest flakes in the world (not on purpose, I swear!), so be understanding when that happens too.